tewidis/GIOS/markdown/memory_management.md

 Goals of Memory Management

     * Operating system manages physical resources (DRAM) for one or more processes
-    * Processes use virtual address, which maps to a physical addres
+    * Processes use virtual address, which maps to a physical address
         + Virtual addresses >> Physical addresses
         + Allocate physical memory and arbitrate how it's accessed
             - Allocate - Allocation, replacement